-A good Category Captain focuses on product value while managing risk.
-You must be savvy enough to identify products whose value may not be immediately apparent, but will be in the future.
-A good Category Manager can look into the future and think strategically, developing a vision of where a product should go.
+A good category manager can look into the future and think strategically, developing a vision of where a product should go.
 Most importantly, a good category captain seeks to grow the entire category and not just their brands.

-Use props that are repetitions in either form or texture.
+- Use props that are repetitions in either form or texture; and

 - Use themes to build a category, e.g. incorporating the seasons - suntan lotion, SPF and beach towels could be placed together displaying a summer theme.